RDF Tutorial#

 Loading the data#

-We will load the dataset into GraphDB.
-To install Graphdb, go to https://www.ontotext.com/products/graphdb/graphdb-free/ and register for an installation (registration is free and required!).
+We will load the dataset from the previous tutorial into GraphDB.
+To install GraphDB, go to graphdb-free and register to download the installer (registration is free and required!).

-After successful installation you should be able to access the application at http://localhost:7200.
-To load the data into a database do the following:
+After successful installation and running the program, you should be able to access the application at http://localhost:7200.
+To load the data into a repository do the following:

 • Create new repository